Human rights in the United States: Freedom of expression

 Some laws remain controversial due to concerns that they infringe on freedom of expression.
 These include the Digital Millennium Copyright Act and the Bipartisan Campaign Reform Act.

 In two high-profile cases, grand juries have decided that Time magazine reporter Matthew Cooper and New York Times reporter Judith Miller must reveal their sources in cases involving CIA leaks.
 Time magazine exhausted its legal appeals, and Mr. Cooper eventually agreed to testify.
 Miller was jailed for 85 days before cooperating.
 U.S. District Chief Judge Thomas F. Hogan ruled that the First Amendment does not insulate Time magazine reporters from a requirement to testify before a criminal grand jury that's conducting the investigation into the possible illegal disclosure of classified information.

-Approximately 30,000 government employees and contractors are currently employed to monitor telephone calls and other communications.

-In November 2013, leaked documents revealed that the government and some large corporations had censored many blogs and news articles using existing surveillance programs.

 Right to peaceably assemble

-On May 4, 1970, Ohio National Guardsmen opened fire on protesting students at Kent State University, killing four students.
-Investigators determined that 28 Guardsmen fired 61 to 67 shots.
-The Justice Department concluded that the Guardsmen were not in danger and that their claim that they fired in self-defense was untrue.
-The nearest student was almost 100 yards away at the time of the shooting.
-Guards involved in the shooting were indicted.
-Eight of the guardsmen were indicted by a grand jury.
-The guardsmen claimed to have fired in self-defense, a claim that was generally accepted by the criminal justice system.
-In 1974 U.S. District Judge Frank Battisti dismissed charges against all eight on the basis that the prosecution's case was too weak to warrant a trial.
-Civil actions were also attempted against the guardsmen, the State of Ohio, and the president of Kent State.
-The federal court civil action for wrongful death and injury, brought by the victims and their families against Governor Rhodes, the President of Kent State, and the National Guardsmen, resulted in unanimous verdicts for all defendants on all claims after an eleven-week trial.
-The judgment on those verdicts was reversed by the Court of Appeals for the Sixth Circuit on the ground that the federal trial judge had mishandled an out-of-court threat against a juror.
-On remand, the civil case was settled in return for payment of a total of $675,000 to all plaintiffs by the State of Ohio.

-Protesters have also been arrested for protesting outside of designated "free speech zones".
+Protesters have been arrested for protesting outside of designated "free speech zones".
 At the 2004 Republican National Convention in New York City, over 1,700 protesters were arrested.

 On July 24, 2020, the United Nations human rights office urged U.S. security forces to limit their use of force against peaceful protesters and journalists, as clashes between federal agents and demonstrators continued in Portland, Oregon.